trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

     work_path:

 ---
 I recently reached out to a number of people that I consider to be Jekyll influencers and asked them to share their opinions and experiences of Jekyll.
-[Last week](XXX Insert Link) I shared their top 5 most common reasons for loving Jekyll.
+Last week I shared their top [5 most common reasons for loving Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html).

 The natural curious follow up question to 'what works?' is 'what doesn't?'.
 However, in the interest of encouraging new Jekyll users, rather than simply asking "what don't you like?", I asked my Jekyll influencers to specifically share the teething problems of their initial experiences.
-If they can overcome their's so might you Jekyll padawan.
+If they can overcome their's so might you Jekyll padawan!

 So without further ado*...
 *and remembering that some of these users began years ago and the Jekyll dev's have been doing a great job of fixing some of these issues or [have plans to](https://github.com/jekyll/jekyll/issues/3324).